Making music videos is difficult.

 Then, with editing software, he superimposed that footage over his outline.

 It’s super effective, creative, and not too expensive.

-This video for N.E.R.D’s “Life As A Fish” is a great example of what you can do with basic editing software, time, and footage.
+This video for popular rappers N.E.R.D’s “Life As A Fish” is a great example of what you can do with basic editing software, time, and footage.